 The overall vibe is clean and contemporary, with many of the guest rooms finished with teak furnishings and spacious marble bathrooms.
 It's even been rumored that much of the same art that adorns the hotel’s walls are also found in Estefan’s home.

 Pull up a lounge chair by the oceanfront pool and work on your tan, or opt for a snorkeling excursion or an afternoon of ocean kayaking.

 Back at the spa, the two of you can sign up for the mind-body “Drift Journey” couples massage, which incorporates delicate flowers, sensuous herbs, and exotic spices.
 It’s a feast for the senses at Costa d’Este, and this is the kind of resort that appeals to the couple who wants something a little off the beaten path but still expects nothing short of the best.

 Best Newcomer: Isla Bella Beach Resort, Marathon

-It’s a whole new era for Florida Keys travel thanks to this surprisingly luxurious mid-Keys resort that opened in 2019.
-Perched on 24 oceanfront acres, there is over a mile of pristine white sand beach right outside your door, and every single room comes with both an expansive outdoor terrace and sweeping ocean view, so you can fall asleep and wake up to the gentle sound of waters lapping the shore.
+It's a whole new era for Florida Keys travel thanks to this surprisingly luxurious mid-Keys resort that opened in 2019.
+Perched on 24 oceanfront acres, there's over a mile of pristine white sand beach right outside your door.
+Every single room comes with both an expansive outdoor terrace and sweeping ocean view, so you can fall asleep and wake up to the gentle sound of waters lapping the shore.

 Best for Beach Lovers: The Henderson, Destin

-Every artwork int he hotel was specially commissioned by local artists (many of whom have works available in the hotel’s gift shop), and each of the 170 guest rooms is finished with hardwood furniture and pristine linens.
+Every artwork in the hotel was specially commissioned by local artists (many of whom have works available in the hotel’s gift shop).
+Each of the 170 guest rooms is finished with hardwood furniture and pristine linens.

 You hardly have to lift a finger after checking in here, and the hotel is close to Destin's best shopping and dining when you want to head out.